top of page

 What to Expect in Couples Counseling

 You don't need to come in agreeing on everything.
-It's normal for one partner to be more invested in therapy at the start.
 What matters is that you're both willing to show up and try.

 When to Seek Couples Counseling